 Who Wrote it and When?

 So, point #1, when were the writings of the New Testament produced and by who.
 Many of the writings are anonymous, although most have at least traditional authors.
 But, in general, there is some disagreement as to when.
-The primary exception to this are some of Paul’s writings.
+The primary exception to this is some of Paul’s writings.
 Over half of the letters that are attributed to him are universally accepted as being written by the Apostle Paul.
 And since he died in the mid 60’s they must have been written by then.

 But of most interest to this discussion are the historical books; the four Gospels and the book of Acts.
 Unfortunately, none of these books directly identify the author.
 The names assigned to the gospels are based on fairly early tradition.